algra4/ha-edilkamin/tests/README.md

 ### Installing uv

-[uv](https://github.com/astral-sh/uv) is a fast Python package installer and resolver.
+[uv](https://github.com/astral-sh/uv) is a fast Python package manager and resolver.
 Install it using one of the following methods:

 **Linux/macOS:**
 ```bash